douglaslloyd/integration-platform-docs/docs/integration-manager/advanced-topics/dataflow-usage.md

 ## How it Works

 Integration Manager uses the dr command line interface to execute DataFlow applications.
 Before creating any DataFlow configurations, you should familiarize yourself with the dr interface concepts.
-You can learn more about these concepts at https://docs.actian.com/dataflow/7.0/#page/TroubleshootingRef%2FUsing_dr.htm%23.
+You can learn more about these concepts in the DataFlow <a href="https://docs.actian.com/dataflow/8.0/#page/TroubleshootingRef/TroubleshootRef_Title.htm" className="externalLink" target="_blank">Troubleshooting and Reference Guide</a>.

+**<font color="red">This link was broken, and also linked to DataFlow version 7.0.
+What strategy do we want to use to ensure that links to other documentation are updated with new releases?</font>**

 Three DataFlow application types are supported: